Espresso Tamping Visual Tutorial

 #4 Tamp the Shot

-The goal with the tamp is to place even extraction with about 30 pounds of pressure.
-You can use a bathroom scale to measure how much weight you are putting into a tamp.
-It is more important that you develop consistent pressure in your tamp than it is to always hit 30 pounds of pressure.
-Your arm should be straight so the tamper makes contact with the coffee bed evenly.
+The goal with the tamp is to place an even extraction with about 30 pounds of pressure.
+You can use a bathroom scale to measure how much weight you put into a tamp.
+Developing consistent pressure is more important than always hitting 30 pounds of pressure.
+Your arm should be straight so the tamper evenly matches the coffee bed.

 #5 (optional) Polish the Shot

 At this point, you can spin the tamper.
 This is called polishing and is an optional step.
-Some say it helps with evening out the tamp and others say it is cosmetic and not necessary.
+Some say it helps with evening out the tamp, while others say it is cosmetic and unnecessary.
 There are even specialized “smart” polishers now being sold on eBay that some believe do a better job of evening out the shot.

 That is it.
 You now have an evenly tamped portafilter, which is ready for brewing.